DownloadTicketService/dl/RESTAPI.rst

 The credentials must also be replicated in a second header "X-Authorization" (which follows the same syntax as a normal "Basic" authorization scheme).

-"POST" requests must also include:
+"POST" requests are ``x-www-form-urlencoded`` and must also include:

 * A JSON-encoded "msg" parameter, with arguments defined by the request.
 This parameter should always be present, even when empty.